Joey Jackson (attorney)

-Joey Jackson (born September 15, 1966) is an American criminal defense attorney with a practice based in New York City.
-The former NY state prosecutor is a legal analyst for CNN and HLN and frequently contributes to other local and national media outlets as an analyst and legal expert.
+Joey Jackson is an American criminal defense attorney, commentator, and former prosecutor.
+He worked as a prosecutor in the Manhattan District Attorney's office before becoming a defense lawyer, and is a legal analyst who has contributed to CNN and other local and national media outlets.

 Education

 Jackson received a BA from SUNY Brockport, an MPA from University at Albany’s Nelson A. Rockefeller College of Public Affairs & Policy in 1992, and later a JD from Maurice A. Deane School of Law at Hofstra University before being admitted to the New York State Bar Association (NYSBA).
 As a law student, Jackson served as editor for the Hofstra Labor and Employment Law Journal.

 Early career

-As a graduate and professional student, Jackson held internships with the New York State Education Department (NYSED) and New York Democratic Congressman Charles Rangel’s office in Washington, D.C.
-While pursuing his Master's Degree, Jackson served as a Legislative Analyst for the New York State Assembly Speaker.
-Jackson is a former adjunct professor at Monroe College (Bronx, New York).
+As a graduate and professional student, Jackson held internships with the New York State Education Department (NYSED) and New York Democratic congressman Charles Rangel’s office in Washington, D.C.
+While pursuing his master's degree, Jackson served as a legislative analyst for the New York State Assembly speaker.
+Jackson is a former adjunct professor at Monroe College (Bronx, New York City).